pssst/pssst/README.md

 Pssst ![Build](https://travis-ci.org/pssst/pssst.png?branch=master)
 =====
-Pssst is a simple and secure way to communicate.
-We are not a service provider, but we provide you with the tools to start your own service.
-These tools are build upon open source software and use strong end-to-end encryption.
+Pssst is a simple and secure way to exchange information.
+We do not provide services by our self, but we provide you with the tools to start your own service.
+These tools build upon open-source software and use strong end-to-end encryption.

 As this project is under continuous development, we advise you to not rely